Actively Recruiting

 - Adult male patient

-- Men who have sex with men (MSM) on PrEP or HIV-infected
+- Men who have sex with men (MSM) on PrEP or HIV-infected patients

-- No symptoms of bacterial STI infection (chlamydia, gonorrhea, Mycoplasma genitalium, or syphilis)
+- No symptoms of bacterial STI infection (chlamydia, gonorrhea, Mycoplasma genitalium or syphilis)

 You will not qualify if you...

-- Known allergy to tetracycline antibiotics
+- Known allergy to antibiotics of the tetracycline family

 - Known allergy to any component of doxycycline tablets